 Learn more ...

-He has recently completed a neuro-oncology fellowship under the supervision of Dr Helen Wheeler and is currently furthering his research in malignant brain tumours and clotting through the Bill Walsh Translational Cancer Research Laboratory at the Kolling Institute, University of Sydney with the support of a scholarship from the Rebecca Cooper Foundation.
+He has recently completed a neuro-oncology fellowship under the supervision of A/Prof Helen Wheeler and is currently furthering his research in malignant brain tumours and clotting through the Bill Walsh Translational Cancer Research Laboratory at the Kolling Institute, University of Sydney with the support of a scholarship from the Rebecca Cooper Foundation.

 Dr Lee is also a visiting medical officer at Armidale Hospital where he supervises and co-ordinates the care of general oncology patients in the Armidale region.